Subgin/tonic/README.md

 By default, the `name` attribute and all integer attributes are used to build the sorting options.

-Options:
+Available options:

 - `default_order` By default: "name asc".
 - `exclude` Exclude attributes from sorting options.

 #### Filters

-Options:
+Tonic analyzes your collection (especially the *1st item*) to infer the best option given the attribute type and other parameters.
+It can be overridden in case you want a different filter type for X reasons.

+Available options:

-- `type` Force an attribute to render a specific filter type.
+- `type` Forces an attribute to render a specific filter type.
 Available types:
   - `text`
   - `select`
   - `radio_buttons`